php/policies/feature-proposals.rst

 The voting period MAY be canceled within the first 2 days in case of severe issues with the RFC.
-Canceling a vote is treated as a Major change thus triggers a new cooldown period.
+Canceling a vote is treated as a Major change thus triggers a new Cooldown Period.
 The title of all voting widgets MUST be changed to invalidate any votes that have been cast (e.g. by adding the suffix “(Restart)”).